Clivern/Boggle/README.md

 $ export secret=...
 ```

-2. Create a digitalocean token from digitalocean dashboard and then run `terraform init`.
+3. Run `terraform init`.

-3. Run `terraform plan` to check the changes.
+4. Run `terraform plan` to check the changes.

-4. Run `terraform apply` to perform the action.
+5. Run `terraform apply` to perform the action.

 ### Todo